Why study Double Degree Econometrics and Philosophy

 Philosophy doesn’t train you for a specific job, but this doesn’t mean that philosophy doesn’t lead to any job.
 In fact, our alumni have ended up as researchers, teachers, civil servants, journalists, or managers in the private sector.
 What all these jobs have in common is that it is an advantage if you can think critically on a fundamental level.
 This is where philosophy gives you an edge.
 Especially the relation between philosophy and a specific discipline allows our students to reflect on their fields of interest and thoroughly grasp the challenges that lay ahead.

 When choosing Econometrics and Philosophy, the curriculum of the first year consists of courses in mathematics, statistics, economics and computer programming.
 Every academic year consists of five blocks of eight weeks in which you follow two courses.
-You are having lectures, tutorials, and workgroups where you practice and discuss the material with fellow students.
+You have lectures, tutorials, and workgroups where you practice and discuss the material with fellow students.
 Each course is concluded with an exam.

-Next, to the regular econometrics curriculum, you follow two introductory philosophy courses in the first ten weeks of the academic year.
+Next to the regular econometrics curriculum, you follow two introductory philosophy courses in the first ten weeks of the academic year.
 These lectures will be given in the evening (starting from 18.00 hrs).
 The first course, ‘The Early Enlightenment’, runs from week 36 until 39, exams in week 40.
 The second course, ‘The Quest for Man I’, will be given from week 41 until 44, exams in week 45.

 In the third year, you also follow the regular econometrics curriculum.
 Next to that, you attend introductory philosophy courses in the first ten weeks of the academic year.
 Lectures will also be given in the evening (starting from 18.00 hrs).